 - eating too much

-- medications that irritate the stomach, such as ibuprofen
+- taking medications that irritate the stomach, such as ibuprofen

 - a minor stomach infection

-Frequent indigestion that does not appear to be associated with food or other apparent causes could be a sign of something more serious.
-Possible causes include a stomach ulcer, cancer, or liver failure.
+Frequent indigestion with bloating that does not appear to be associated with food or other apparent causes could be a sign of something more serious.
+Potential serious causes

-Stomach infections can cause gas, which may also be accompanied by:
+Stomach infections can cause bloating, which may be accompanied by:

 Small intestinal bacterial overgrowth (SIBO)

-The stomach and intestines are home to a variety of bacteria, many of which help the body digest food.
-Disturbing the balance of these bacteria can lead to an increase in harmful bacteria present in the small intestine.
+The stomach and intestines are home to various bacteria, which help the body digest food.
+Disturbing the balance of bacteria can lead to an increase in harmful bacteria in the small intestine.
 This is known as small intestinal bacterial overgrowth or SIBO.

-SIBO can cause bloating, frequent diarrhea, and may lead to difficulties digesting food and absorbing nutrients.
+SIBO can cause bloating, frequent diarrhea, and difficulties digesting food and absorbing nutrients.
 These chronic symptoms may lead to osteoporosis, metabolic bone disease, or weight loss in some people.

-Eating salty foods, having food intolerances, and experiencing changes in hormone levels can all cause a person’s body to retain more fluid than it would otherwise.
-Some women find that they are bloated immediately before getting their periods or early in pregnancy.
+Salty foods, changes in hormone levels, and food intolerances can cause a person’s body to hold more fluid than it would otherwise.
+For instance, some females may become bloated right before their periods or early in pregnancy.

-Some people become bloated after eating certain foods.
-For example, people who are lactose intolerant, or who have a gluten allergy or celiac disease.
-The bloating usually goes away on its own but may be linked to diarrhea or stomach pain and will go away by removing the problem-causing food.
+Some people become bloated after eating certain foods — for example, people who have lactose intolerance, gluten intolerance, or celiac disease.
+Bloating can be linked to diarrhea or stomach pain and will go away by removing the problem-causing food.